 7. Treasure Hunt

-Treasure hunts can be super simple to set up or much more involved.
+Treasure hunts (or scavenger hunts) can be super simple to set up, or as involved and detailed as you wish.
 To keep it super simple, hide wrapped sweets/lollies around the play space for guests to hunt, each guest keeps what they find.
 For a treasure hunt that’s a little more involved hide a series of tokens around the play space for guests to find – the child who finds the most wins a prize.
 The tokens can be anything – small coloured gemstones, printed tokens like the ones we used here for a goblin hunt, painted rocks, etc.

 Finally, at the much more involved end of the scale is a treasure hunt with a series of pre-written clues that guests must read and solve (as a group) in a trail around the party space to find a hidden treasure.